Buntkicktgut: Participation

-The second pillar of the programme is the active involvement and participation of young people in key decision making processes. “buntkicktgut is a street football league for children and young people by children and young people.
+The second pillar of the program is the active involvement and participation of young people in key decision making processes.
+“Buntkicktgut is a street football league for children and young people by children and young people.
 Along with scoring goals and presence on the pitch, it is about taking responsibility for yourself, your team and the league.”, says Rüdiger Heid.

-The buntkicktgut concept of participation consists of six fundamental areas:
+The Buntkicktgut concept of participation consists of six fundamental areas:

 Street Football Work

-In districts with points of social conflict, Street Football Workers train individual teams and spread the philosophy of buntkicktgut: fair play, tolerance, participation and non-violence.
+In districts with points of social conflict, Street Football Workers train individual teams and spread the philosophy of Buntkicktgut: fair play, tolerance, participation and non-violence.
 Street Football Workers are mostly young people who know the league inside out, play football and have themselves made the leap to overcome difficult social relationships.

-With the “Street Football Work” programme and the follow-on “School Football Work” programe, buntkicktgut offers open training sessions in recreational grounds and parks based in targeted districts of the city.
+With the “Street Football Work” program and the follow-on “School Football Work” program, Buntkicktgut offers open training sessions in recreational grounds and parks based in targeted districts of the city.
 Street Football Workers are active in their own city district and undertake responsibility for younger participants there.
 Every Street Football Worker offers regular training sessions at set times (minimum once a week) for groups/teams of 8-12 children or young people on their “home pitch”, be it the school playground, the rec around the corner, a patch of grass in the park or the courtyard of their block of flats.
 The training session is open to everyone.
 The teams take part in the city leagues, which span all city districts and run all year round in the form of a summer and a winter season.
 On top of that there are regular events, camps, and tournaments for special occasions.
 An important component of the project is the unique organisation of the teams and the assumption of responsibility by young people in the different areas of participation.
 From this independence and responsibility stems a dynamic which keeps the leagues alive and running.